Children’s Fiction Books with Video Game Stories for Gamer Kids

 First in one of the BEST Minecraft book series, this adventure follows five players who are transported inside the game-– and it’s real and they’ll have to use all their survival and problem-solving skills to stay alive.
 BOXED SET of Books 1 – 4 HERE.

-Trapped in a Video Game by Dustin Brady, illustrated by Brady Jessee
+by Dustin Brady, illustrated by Brady Jessee

 (ages 8 – 12)

-Gamers and non-gamers alike who love exciting and dangerous stories won’t want to miss this excellent action-packed series.
+Gamers and non-gamers alike who love exciting and dangerous gaming fiction stories won’t want to miss this excellent action-packed series.
 Jesse’s friend gets an early release of a video game — and it sucks both boys into the game.
 Inside the game, they meet a classmate who has been missing for weeks and is now a grown-up man in the game.
 They’re all trapped with no escape possible.